Download Ebook and spreadsheets on producing commercially sterile acid foods

-The next update, version 1.4, has been written and will be uploaded to the site by the end of November, 2016, probably sooner.
+The next update, version 1.4, has been written and will be uploaded to the site by the end of March, 2017 following peer review.
 This is a major revision and includes more information on factors affecting heat sensitivity, use of acidulants, P values, potential for growth of Clostridium botulinum and the limitations of pasteurization when dealing with vegetables or ingredients containing high spore loads.
 Zapateria spoilage of olives and its prevention by thermal processing has also been included.
 In addition, unlocked Excel-spreadsheets will be provided for all thermal processing calculations.

 The Ebook will continue to be updated periodically and donors will be advised of updates through the News Section of the website.
 Updates will be available at no cost.

 The Ebook is available as an immediate download following a donation of £40.00 (about $49 or 46 Euros) to the Diary Science and Food Technology website.
 Only make this donation if you understand that you are receiving an educational aid to help you understand the scientific and technological factors influencing the production of commercially sterile acid and acidified foods.